calebhyun/pickleball-point-analysis/README.md

 ## Introduction

-This dataset is a collection of professional pickleball doubles matches found at pklmart.com.
-We were able to get 2 main dataframes through the use of the pklshop API.
-One dataframe contained information about 2500+ rallies across different 50 different pickleball matches.
-The next dataframe contained information about 22,000 shots from these rallies.
-We combined the results of these two dataframes into a final dataframe.
+We analyzed a dataset of professional pickleball doubles matches found at pklmart.com.
+We were able to get 2 main dataframes through the pklshop API.
+One dataframe contained information about 2500+ rallies across different 50 different professional pickleball matches.
+We also had information about 22,000 shots from these rallies, which we combined into a final dataframe.

 ### Point Analysis

-Through the use of this dataframe, we hope to be able to predict the winner of an individual pickleball point through machine learning models based on metrics found in these datasets.
+Our goal was to predict the winner of an individual pickleball point through machine learning models based on metrics found in these datasets.

-After we have created a model, we will analyze the classifiers that made up this model, and attempt to identify the most important features of what makes a winning point for each team.
+After creating the model, we analyzed the classifiers that made up this model, and attempted to identify the most important features of what makes a winning point for each team.
 Ultimately, we would like to identify what exactly makes up a win in a doubles match to help improve pickleball performance.

-The columns we will utilize are as follows:
+We utilized the following columns:

 `w_team_id` - this is the column we are predicting, it is binarized to 1 for the serve team
       wins the point, 0 for the return team wins